gzuuus/beating-heart-nostr/README.md

 - Improve the chunking strategy for better semantic understanding
 - Enhance the query processing for more accurate results
-- Add support for additional embedding models
-- Create a web interface for easier querying

 ## Acknowledgments